 There are a number of plants that work well in the kitchen.

-Mint and lemon balm are almost indestructible but they can take over, so plant them in individual pots.
-And there are so many varieties of mint with slightly nuanced flavors from pineapple to peppermint.
+Mint and lemon balm are almost indestructible, but they can take over, so plant them in individual pots.
+There are also so many varieties of mint with slightly nuanced flavors from pineapple to peppermint.

-Marjoram, tarragon and sage only grow to about 18 inches (45 cm.) in height and look terrific planted together.
+Marjoram, tarragon, and sage only grow to about 18 inches (46 cm.) in height and look terrific planted together.
 Or plant an entire container with different sages, from variegated to purple to the common green sage.